 Gay director Pedro Almodóvar is one of the most acclaimed and prolific Spanish filmmakers in history.
-After years of telling bold stories that featured gay and trans characters, his film “All About My Mother,” which follows a woman who reconnects with her ex-partner—a trans woman—won Best Foreign Language Film at the 2000 Academy Awards.
+After years of telling bold stories featuring gay and trans characters, his film “All About My Mother,” which follows a woman who reconnects with her ex-partner (a trans woman) won Best Foreign Language Film at the 2000 Academy Awards.

 2005: Audiences can’t quit ‘Brokeback Mountain’

 Ang Lee’s film about the long-term secret romance between two cowboys (played by Jake Gyllenhaal and Heath Ledger) made history as one of the first big mainstream movies that centered on a gay love story.
 The film became a critical and box office success and won three Oscars, proving to Hollywood that LGBTQ+ stories had a place outside of strictly independent filmmaking.